google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets/index.markdown

 currently open page.</p>

-If you have small utilities or debugging scripts which you find yourself using repeatedly on multiple pages, consider saving the scripts as snippets.
+If you have small utilities or debugging scripts which you find yourself using repeatedly on multiple pages, consider saving the scripts as Snippets.
-You can also use snippets as an alternative to [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet).
+You can also use Snippets as an alternative to [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet).

 {% include shared/toc.liquid %}

 {% include shared/takeaway.liquid list=page.key-takeaways.snippets %}

-## Access snippets
+## Access Snippets

-Use the snippets panel in Chrome DevTools to create, modify, run, and delete snippets.
+Use the Snippets panel in Chrome DevTools to create, modify, run, and delete Snippets.

 1. [Open DevTools](setup-devtools#access-devtools) and go to the **Sources** panel.
 1. Click the layout toggle in the top-left corner of DevTools.
 1. Click on the **Snippets** panel.

-The video below shows how to navigate to the snippets panel.
+The video below shows how to navigate to the Snippets panel.
 The **Sources** tab is clicked, then the layout toggle in the top-left corner is clicked, then the **Snippets** panel is clicked.

 {% animation /web/tools/chrome-devtools/debug/animations/access-snippets.mp4 %}

-## Create snippets
+## Create Snippets

-The left side of the snippets panel displays the list of snippets available on your machine.
-The right panel displays an editor which you can use to create and modify snippets.
-Once you have created snippets, clicking on a snippet filename in the left panel makes DevTools display the snippet's source code in the right panel.
+The left side of the Snippets panel displays the list of Snippets available on your machine.
+The right panel displays an editor which you can use to create and modify Snippets.
+Once you have created Snippets, clicking on a snippet filename in the left panel makes DevTools display the snippet's source code in the right panel.